triptease/blocky-test/README.md

 $ open http://localhost:9100/
 ```

-#### Tasks:
+#### Task:

-* Implement blockClicked to (or hide) all blocks of the same colour that are connected to the target element.

-Similar to Tetris but you have to click a block to have matching blocks removed.
+Implement blockClicked to remove (or hide) all blocks of the same colour that are connected to the target element then allow the blocks above the removed to fall down (similar to Tetris but you should click a block to have connected blocks removed).

 E.g.,